dobleduche/gritsync/README.md

 4. **Earn XP, Karma, and PoSg tokens**
 5. **View your GRIT score + rank vs the world**

----

 ## 🏁 Why GRIT Sync?

-Because you’re not just a user—you’re a builder, a struggler, a fighter.
+Because you’re not just a user; you’re a builder, a struggler, a fighter.
 We don’t track likes.
 We track **resilience**.

 If no one’s watching, GRIT Sync still is.

----

 ## 📜 License

 This project is open-source under the [MIT License](LICENSE).

----

 ## 🙌 Contribute